joindin/joindin-api/README-local-dev.md

 sudo service elasticsearch start
 ```

-Now that we're all installed we need to import the current data available to us.
-We need the SDK.
+The service is now sorted.
+Now we need the PHP ES SDK to communicate with the service.
+We'll use composer for to make this simple.

 ```
 curl -sS https://getcomposer.org/installer | php